Engee documentation

 Yes

-# Polar pattern angles (deg) — polar response angles
+# Polar pattern angles (deg) — response angles of the polar radiation pattern

 Vector / matrix of real numbers